swgleave/BS-Robot/README.md

 ## Fun With Bill-Generating Additional Sentences

-Here are my favorite paragraphs the language model generated about the following topics:
+Here are some of my favorite paragraphs the language model generated:

 ### Topic = Celtics